 MacBook Air 2022 vs MacBook Air 2020: Webcam

 The MacBook Air 2020 shipped with a 720p HD FaceTime camera that benefits from some image signal processing on the part of the M1 chip.
-It delivers image and video quality that's good enough for hopping on calls with friends, family and colleagues, but now that Zoom calls have become commonplace we'd love to see Apple deliver something better in the next model.
+It delivers image and video quality that's good enough for hopping on calls with friends, family and colleagues, but now that Zoom calls have become commonplace it's past time that Apple delivers a better webcam for the Air.

-Lucky for us, rumors suggest that the company will do exactly that by shipping the MacBook Air 2022 with a 1080p HD FaceTime camera like those seen in the 2021 MacBook Pros.
-These new and improved cameras do a lot to help you look your best on video calls, and it's a safe bet we'll see one built into the next MacBook Air.
+Lucky for us, the company did exactly that by equipping the MacBook Air 2022 with a 1080p HD FaceTime camera like those seen in the 2021 MacBook Pros.
+These new and improved cameras do a lot to help you look your best on video calls, so it's great that the new Air has one too.

 MacBook Air 2022 vs MacBook Air 2020: Battery life

 The MacBook Air 2020 already delivers best-in-class battery life, lasting nearly 15 hours (14:41) in our Tom's Guide battery test, which tasks the laptop with browsing the web via Wi-Fi with its display brightness set to 150 nits.

 But we believe Apple can do better.
 It already has, as the 13-inch MacBook Pro with M1 lasted over 16 hours in the same battery test.
 Of course, neither the 14-inch MacBook Pro 2021 (14:09) nor the 16-inch MacBook Pro 2021 (15:31) could top that, so perhaps the MacBook Air 2022 will have a hard time beating its predecessor's nearly 15-hour battery life.